dwightjack/vue-types/packages/docs/advanced/typescript.md

 ### func<T = (...args: any[]) => any>

-Useful to type event handlers and function return types.
+Useful for typing event handlers and function return types.

 <CodeExample>